mohibasid/IN1010---Objectoriented-programming/README.md

 Each folder in the repository represents a mandatory submission and contains the following:

 Source Code: Complete source code for the assignment.
-README: Specific instructions and task descriptions for each submission.

 ### Submissions
 - Mandatory assignment 1